BastianR/BuzzWheeler/README.md

 # Infos

+- In the zip-file "Buzz-Wheeler 1.0.zip" there is a fully compiled and built and ready to use application
-Do not exit the USB-Connection during the application is running ;)
+- Do not exit the USB-Connection during the application is running ;)

 # Copyright